 <input type="submit" value="Send to the server"/>

 If the client enters the value, for example, 33

 and it sends the form, then the onPageAction

-event fires on the server with the set values:
+event is triggered on the server with the set values:

 In the event, for example, this algorithm can be used:

-Example of sending parameters as a part of the required new page from another HTML page ("GET" method).
+Example of sending parameters as a part of the required new page from another HTML page (the "GET" method).
 In any HTML page there can be, for example, the reference:

 <A href="main.htm?V1=55">Set V1=55</A>

-Example of sending parameters as a part of the required new page directly from the address line of the internet browser ("GET" method).
-In the internet browser enter, for example:
+Example of sending parameters as a part of the required new page directly from the address line of the Web browser (the "GET" method).
+In the Web browser enter, for example: